yuqi-liang-qiqi/asa-bibtex/README.md

 # biblatex-asa: American Sociological Association (ASA) Style for biblatex

-> **Current version is based on the citation style of the American Sociological Review, and is developed on top of the original `biblatex-apa` style.**
+> **A complete and independent implementation of ASA citation style, following the format requirements of the American Sociological Review.**
-> If future official ASA guidelines differ, a new version will be released to match those changes.
+> This package provides native ASA formatting without requiring any external style dependencies.

 ## Why You Do NOT Need MacTeX or Homebrew for This Project